 Zollinger-Ellison syndrome (ZES) is an endocrinopathy characterised by gastrin-secreting tumours, which cause multiple, refractory and recurrent peptic ulcers in the distal duodenum and proximal jejunum.
 There are two main variants:

 - Associated with parathyroid and pituitary tumours as part of the genetic disorder multiple endocrine neoplasia type 1 (MEN1).

 The tumour (gastrinoma) is usually in the duodenum (60-65%) or the pancreas (30%).
 See also the separate article on Pancreatic Endocrine Tumours.
 In rare cases, gastrinomas occur in other abdominal locations (eg, the stomach, liver, bile duct, ovary) and also extra-abdominal locations (eg, the heart, lung - small cell lung cancer).

-- The incidence of gastrinomas is 0.5-2/million population/year.
+- The incidence of Zollinger-Ellison syndrome is rare, ranging from is 0.1-3/million population/year.